Current Research

 Read more

-INTERNATIONAL AWARD · Planetary Defense Algorithms
+INTERNATIONAL AWARD · Planetary Defence Algorithms

 Developing Algorithms to Determine Asteroid's Physical Properties: Wins Second Prize Award at the European Union Contest for Young Scientists (EUCYS 2023), Brussels